 - Besides, people aged 55 but under 60 can also apply for a senior citizens savings scheme post office as long as they have retired according to pension or RSV rules.
 In such cases, the account must be opened within one month of receiving the retirement benefits.

-- Retired defense personnel can also apply for this scheme, regardless of the age limit restrictions mentioned above, subject to other terms and conditions.
+- Regardless of the age limit restrictions mentioned above, retired defense personnel can also apply for this scheme, subject to other terms and conditions.

-- NRIs (Non-resident Indians) and PIOs (Persons of Indian Origin) are not allowed to open an account for the Senior Citizens Savings Scheme.
+- NRIs (Non-resident Indians) cannot open an account for the Senior Citizens Savings Scheme.

-- In addition, members of the undivided Hindu family may not open an account following these rules.
+- In addition, the undivided Hindu family members may not open an account following these rules.

 Investments made in the Senior Savings Plan account are entitled to income tax deduction benefit up to Rs.
 1.5 lakh as per the Income Tax Act 1961 (Section 80C).

 SCSS interest is fully taxable.
 In the event the amount of accrued interest exceeds Rs.
 50,000 for a year, TDS (Tax Deducted at Source) is applied to the accrued interest.
-This limit for the deduction of TDS for SCSS investments applies from the assessment year (AY) 2020-21.
+This limit for TDS deduction for SCSS investments applies from the assessment year (AY) 2020-21.

 Method of Calculating the Senior Citizen’s Savings Scheme Interest

-Deposits made in the senior savings plan account are interested and paid out yearly.
+The senior citizen’s savings plan account deposits are interested and paid out yearly.
 These payments are automatically credited to the savings account at the post office/bank where this senior savings plan account was opened.

 Currently, the interest rate on SCSS is 7.4% (since the first quarter of fiscal year 20-21).
-For example, you have invested Rs.
-15 lakh (maximum allowed amount) in SCSS, at the end of the five years the maturity value will be:
+For example, if you have invested Rs.
+15 lakh (maximum allowed amount) in SCSS, at the end of the five years, the maturity value will be:

 - 5 years of investment = 15,00,000 rupees